Skip to main content

 • Survived.
 Whether they survived the disaster.

 Values in the Cabin column are often listed as “level-room number,” such as A-23.
-To split the Cabin column into a CabinLevel and CabinNumber column, enter Split Cabin by the delimiter - calling the output columns CabinLevel, CabinNumber.
+To split the Cabin column into a CabinLevel and CabinNumber column, enter Split Cabin by the delimiter - into columns CabinLevel, CabinNumber.